Karl-Ehlhardt/MaintenanceApp/README.md

 * Create All upcoming Tasks (Create)
 * Assign a user to those tasks (Update)

-In order to avoid having users reassign, delay, or delete tasks assigned to them, have only the following privileges:
+In order to avoid having users reassign, delay, or delete tasks assigned to them, they have only the following privileges:

 * Tasks assigned to them (Read)
 * Unassigned tasks (Read)